zyumse/zyumse.github.io/about.md

 permalink: /about/
 ---

-I am now a Postdoc in the department of chemistry at University of Illinois at Urbana Champagin.
+I am now a postdoc in the department of chemistry at University of Illinois at Urbana Champagin.
 I obtained a PhD in Materials Science and Engineering at Univeristy of Wisconsin-Madison in 2022.
 I am working on combining physics-based methods and machine learning techniques to model and understand materials, particularly focusing on glasses and polymer networks.

 ### More Information